kkonen/kkonen.github.io/_pages/cv.md

 Education
 ======
-* B.S. in Cognitive Informatics, University of Bielefeld, 2015
+* B.S. in Cognitive Informatics, University of Bielefeld, 2016
 * M.S. in Intelligent Systems, University of Bielefeld, 2020

 Work experience
 ======
-* June 2016: Student assistant (SHK)
-  * University of Bielefeld
+* June 2016: Student assistant (SHK) at the University of Bielefeld
-  * Integration of camera-based tracking within the Cognitive Service Robotics Apartment project.
+  * Integration of camera-based person-tracking within the Cognitive Service Robotics Apartment project.
 (C++, Java)

-* November 2017: Research assistant (WHB)
-  * University of Bielefeld
+* November 2017: Research assistant (WHB) at the University of Bielefeld
   * Supervision of students during the RoboCup seminar
   * Development of machine learning applications and robotic-systems.
 (C++, Python, Java, Javascript, MySQL, Jenkins)

-* December 2018: Student employee (Software Developer)
+* December 2018: Student employee (Software Developer) at Margin UG
-  * Margin UG
-  * Fullstack Development with a focus on financial technology (C++, Python, Jenkins, Docker)
+  * Fullstack Development with a focus on financial technology (C++, Python, Jenkins, Docker, REST, WebSocket)

-* April 2020: Research Scientist
-  * University of Bielefeld
+* April 2020: Research Scientist at the University of Bielefeld
   * Development and training of machine learning applications.
 (Python, C++)
   * Development of robotic-systems.
 (C++, Python, Jenkins)